qbreader/python-module/README.md

 # python-module
-Accessing the API with a python module.
+Accessing the QBreader API with a python wrapper module.

 ## Documentation